Pandorea pandorana: Description

 Pandorea pandorana is a glabrous woody climber or scrambler, sometimes reaching a height of 6 m or more.
 The leaves are arranged in opposite pairs and pinnate, those of juvenile plants 20–80 mm long with eight to seventeen wavy-edged leaflets.
 Adult leaves have mostly three to nine egg-shaped leaflets on a petiole 10–45 mm long, the leaflets 25–80 mm long and 5–30 mm wide on petiolules 1–2 mm long.

 The flowers are arranged in groups up to 220 mm long with several to many thyrses.
 The flowers are pendent, tubular or funnel-shaped, each on a pedicel 2–8 mm long and white to cream-coloured with purple markings.
 The sepals are 3–5 mm long and joined at the base with lobes about 1 mm long.
 The petal tube is 10–25 mm long, the tubular part more or less straight and 5–10 mm in diameter, bearded on the inside, the lobes 3–6 mm long.
 Flowering occurs from June to December followed in summer by oblong capsules 4–6 mm long and 10–20 mm wide containing a large number of winged seeds.

 Taxonomy

 Wonga wonga vine was first formally described in 1800 by English botanist Henry Cranke Andrews who gave it the name Bignonia pandorana in The Botanist's Repository for New, and Rare Plants from specimens grown in London by Lee and Kennedy from seed collected on Norfolk Island by Colonel Paterson.
 In 1928 Cornelis Gijsbert Gerrit Jan van Steenis gave the species its present name.
-Both the generic and specific name are derived from Greek mythological figure Pandora.
+Both the generic and specific name are derived from the Greek mythological woman Pandora.
 The Scottish botanist Robert Brown had described it as Tecoma australis but this name was ruled invalid.

 In 1862, Louis Édouard Bureau formally described Tecoma austrocaledonica in the Bulletin de la Société botanique de France, later reduced to Pandorea pandorana subsp. austrocaledonica by Peter Shaw Green, but that name is not accepted by the Australian Plant Census.